Alexandara/vecsr/README.md

 **In Projects:**

-If you are using the s(CASP) harness as part of a code project (e.g., affiliated packages), a useful way to acknowledge your use is in your README.
+If you are using VECSR as part of a code project (e.g., affiliated packages), a useful way to acknowledge your use is in your README.

 # License
-GNU @ Alexis Tudor
+GNU @ Alexis R. Tudor
 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)